 The goal of curated content is to position your brand as an expert on topics that matter to your audience, building a more durable customer relationship and keeping your brand top-of-mind even when you aren’t engaged directly in a sale.

 It can also save your marketing team time and energy, and help you better understand the needs of your customers.
+Utilize your external content for market research.

 What are curation best practices?

-Content curation is a low-cost, efficient way to keep the conversation going with customers, but it’s easy to mess up.
+Curating content is a low-cost, efficient way to keep the conversation going with customers, but it’s easy to mess up.

 For one, you want to be highly selective about the content that you share with your audience.
-Your curated content should be hand-picked with your audience in mind, and clustered around specific topics.
+Your curated content should be hand-picked with your audience in mind and clustered around specific topics.

 Also, don’t be afraid to add context and your brand voice to posts sharing curated content.
 Your audience wants to hear your thoughts.